 How to get to Little Petra

-You will pass by some small souvenir stands and there are some locals floating around as willing guides (though unlike other places we visited in Jordan, none seemed particularly pushy – or maybe just not keen in inviting our little explorers for a tour!).
+You will pass by some small souvenir stands, and there are some locals floating around as willing guides (though unlike other places we visited in Jordan, none seemed particularly pushy – or maybe just not keen on inviting our tearaway little explorers for a tour!).

 Public Transport to Little Petra

 There is no public bus service out to Little Petra, but a local taxi (or even your accommodation hosts for a small tip) may be able to drive you to Little Petra if you do not have your own vehicle.

 If you are coming by bus from either Aqaba or Amman, you can check the JETT Bus timetable here for the daily service times.
 It costs 11 JOD (around $15 USD) from Amman to Petra.
 To Little Petra, you would then need to pay for a connecting local taxi.

 When to visit Little Petra

 Like much of the country, it is best to visit during the pleasant spring and autumn seasons, March to May and September to November.
 With the right clothing and preparation, there would be no problem trying to access the site in the peak of summer and winter.